Component Versioning¶

 Organization¶

-- Use descriptive branch names when creating new branches
+- Use descriptive names when creating new namespaces

-- Remember significant IDs if you frequently reference specific versions
+- Remember significant version numbers if you frequently reference specific versions

 Team Coordination¶

-- Use new branches when exploring different directions to avoid conflicts
+- Use new namespaces when exploring different directions to avoid conflicts

 Version Management¶